quoll/donatello/README.md

 - `blank-node` - Creates an explicit blank node to include in a triple.
 - `camel-case` - Converts a string into a CamelCase form suitable for class IRIs.
 - `lower-camel-case` - Converts a string into a lowerCamerCase form suitable for predicate IRIs.
+- `to-string` - Wraps a function call in a string writer, returning the string.

 ## Serializing
 Various data types will be serialized appropriately: